jeanarm/EverleafLTD/README.md

 #Deploy on heroku
+Here are steps

-1.Install heroku on your
+1. Install heroku on your
-2.Create account on heroku
+2. Create account on heroku
-3.Login
+3. Login
-4.create an application on heroku with
+4. create an application on heroku with
 ##heroku create

-5.Remote the application ypu created
+5. Remote the application ypu created
-6.push the aplication you created with
+6. push the aplication you created with
-## git push heroku master
+##git push heroku master
-7.Migrate heroku db with
+7. Migrate heroku db with
 ##heroku run rake:db migrate